dwave-examples/distributed-computing/README.md

 we would like the partitions to have equal size.
 If N is the total number of nodes in the graph and k is the number of partitions available, each partition should have size N/k.
 We enforce this by requiring that the sum of binary variables associated with each partition is equal to N/k.
+Note that this requires that N is evenly divisble by k, and so the demo file will adjust N as needed to enforce this requirement.

 **Constraint 2:** &Sigma;<sub>i</sub> x<sub>(i,p)</sub> = N/k, for each partition p.